ricky8k/roboco/docs/project-stem/index.md

 <p><img src="/static/roboco.gif" width="200"></p>
 !!!

-Answers to various units of the 2023 AP Computer Science A course on Project Stem.
+Source code to various units of the 2022-23 AP Computer Science A course on Project Stem.

 !!!info Note
 This page serves as a key to solve difficult problems on Project Stem, intended for the 2023 AP CS A course. *These solutions may grow out-of-date as new changes are made to the course every year.*